RELEVANT GUIDANCEAdoption Statutory Guidance 2013

-After the Adoption Order has been made, the Adoption Support Plan will be reviewed if a change in circumstances is brought to the notice of Dudley Children's Services.
-The Adoption and Fostering Service Manager will decide on the format and content of any such review, which will depend on the circumstances of the case.
+After the Adoption Order has been made, the Adoption Support Plan will be reviewed if a change in circumstances is brought to the notice of the local authority.
+The Adoption Service Manager will decide on the format and content of any such review, which will depend on the circumstances of the case.
 It may refer to only one element of the Plan or be relatively minor in which case an exchange of correspondence may be sufficient.
 (For annual reviews of financial support, see Section 9.7, Annual Review of Support).

 Where the change of circumstances is substantial, such as a serious change in the behaviour of the child, it may be appropriate to conduct a new assessment of needs involving other parties.

-If as a result of a review, whether before or after an Adoption Order has been made, it is proposed to vary or terminate the support, the proposed change must be referred to the Designated Manager (Adoption Support) for approval.
-If the child was placed for adoption by Dudley MBC, the Designated Manager may decide to refer the case back to the Adoption Panel for information and advice and then to the Agency Decision Maker for a decision to be made.
+If as a result of a review, whether before or after an Adoption Order has been made, it is proposed to vary or terminate the support, the proposed change must be referred to the Designated Manager (Adoption Support) for approval, who, in the case of agency adoptive placements, may decide to refer the case back to the Adoption Panel for information and advice and then to the Agency Decision Maker for a decision to be made.

 Once approved, the person concerned must be notified of the proposed change, together with a copy of the revised Adoption Support Plan in draft.
 They must then be given 10 working days to make representations on the proposals.

-Any such representations should be submitted to the Designated Manager (Adoption Support) whose decision should take into account any representations made.
+Any such representations should be submitted to the Designated Manager (Adoption Support) whose decision as to the final contents of the revised Adoption Support Plan should take into account any representations made.

 Notice of the decision must then be sent to the person concerned with reasons and, where appropriate, a copy of the revised plan.